Web Design Animation - Tools and More

 Furthermore, it is important to attend conferences and workshops or find a mentor who can provide a wealth of knowledge and guide you in the process through his experience in the field.

-There are many popular animators in the industry that can inspire junior animators.
-Here are three of the top well-known and influential animators throughout time:
+There are many popular animators in the industry who can inspire junior animators, but here we chose three of the top well-known and influential animators throughout time:

 1. Walt Disney